samuelclay/NewsBlur/blog/_posts/2021-06-28-story-of-a-hacking.md

 But each of these is only one piece of a defense strategy.
 [As this well-attended Hacker News thread from the day of the hack made clear](https://news.ycombinator.com/item?id=27613217), a proper defense strategy can never rely on only one well-setup layer.
 And for NewsBlur that layer was a allowlist-only firewall that worked perfectly up until it didn't.

-As usually, the real heros are backups.
+As usual the real heros are backups.
 Regular, well-tested backups are a necessary component to any web service.
 And with that, I'll prepare to [launch the big NewsBlur redesign later this week](https://beta.newsblur.com).